fritzy/seaquell/README.md

     etc..
   },
   oneResult: (Boolean) return array of model instance if false (default) or single if true,
-  static: (Boolean) attach to Model Factory or model instances }
+  static: (Boolean) attach to Model Factory or model instances,
+  resultModels: (Array) string names of Model Factories to use for creating recordsets if more than one
+  processArgs: (function(args, model) return args) function to process incoming args of resulting method before passing it on to the stored proceedure.
+The 2nd arguement will be the factory for static methods and the model instance for non-static methods.
+}
 ```